rlipscombe/rlipscombe.github.io/index.md

 My name is Roger Lipscombe.
 I live in West London.

-I'm currently taking a sabbatical.
+I currently work at Superbet, as a Senior Software Engineer.

-Until recently, I was tech lead of the "Microvisor Cloud" development team -- part of the IoT business unit -- at [Twilio](https://twilio.com).
-I joined Twilio when they acquired [Electric Imp](https://electricimp.com).
-I started at Electric Imp about 8 years ago.
+Prior to that, I was tech lead of the "Microvisor Cloud" development team -- part of the IoT business unit -- at [Twilio](https://twilio.com).
+I was at Twilio for a little over two years, from when they acquired [Electric Imp](https://electricimp.com).
+I started at Electric Imp about 10 years ago.

 Before joining Electric Imp, I was a Software Architect at [Trayport](http://trayport.com), in London.
 I was at Trayport for a little over 3 years, from April 2010 until August 2013.
 Before *that*, I was at [1E](http://1e.com) for just over